Category:153 Agreements and Contracts

 153.1 The Agreement Process

 The agreement process consist of five steps: 1) Draft the agreement, 2) MoDOT's internal review of the draft agreement, 3) Chief Counsel’s Office (CCO) review, 4) Approval and execution by the other party, and 5) Final execution of the agreement.
 This article provides details on each step and other important information needed to properly execute agreements.
 A simplified chart of the process is available.
-All agreements (except for TR22 Excavation Permit and TR54 Excavation Permit Local Government) will be drafted, reviewed, executed and tracked through the eAgreements SharePoint site.
+Standard multi-use agreements (except for TR22 Excavation Permit and TR54 Excavation Permit Local Government) stored in the eAgreements SharePoint site will be drafted, reviewed, executed and tracked within the eAgreements SharePoint site.
+One-Time Use Agreements are not stored in eAgreements and must follow the guidelines in the CCO Contracts Manual.

 153.1.1 Things to Know Before Beginning the Process